-Food, you will need to pack all the items you intend to eat during your trip.
-This includes all the sauces for those burgers.
+You will need to pack all the items you intend to eat during your trip.
+This includes all the sauces for those burgers you are thinking about.
 Also if you are packing canned goods remember the can opener.
 Plates, cups and cutlery are a must.

 As a mom I pack plastic storage bags and garbage bags when we go anywhere.
 Garbage bags can be used as a rain poncho in a pinch and to store dirty clothes or to pack out the garbage you made.